-Component levelling:

-FCS_RND Generation of random numbers 1 FCS_RND.1 Generation of random numbers requires that random numbers meet a defined quality metric.
+Component levell ing: FCS_RND Generation of random numbers 1 FCS_RND.1 Generation of random numbers requires that random numbers meet a defined quality metric.
 Management: FCS_RND.1 There are no management activities foreseen.
 Audit: FCS_RND.1 There are no actions defined to be auditable.
 FCS_RND.1 Quality metric for random numbers

-- Hierarchical to: No other components Dependencies: No dependencies - FCS_RND.1.1 The TSF shall provide a mechanism to generate random numbers that meet [assignment: a defined quality metric].
+FCS_RND.1.1 The TSF shall provide a mechanism to generate random numbers that meet [assignment: a defined quality metric].